dexmac/api-validation-with-nightwatch/README.md

 ## `npm test`

 On a Mac, this should automatically run the Selenium server, the Chrome Webdriver and initiate Nightwatch.
-(based on their locations in the `nightwatch.json` config.) as well as open Chrome with the tests/google.js test scenario.
+(based on their locations in the `nightwatch.json` config.) as well as open Chrome with the test scenario (tests/google.js).

 # How to use the assertion